Flatbread Toppings: 15 Flatbread Additions for Vegans and Omnivores Alike

 I’m obsessed with their briny flavor, and I’d bet you will be too.

-This recipe is heavy on the healthy veggies, incorporating eggplant, zucchini, yellow squash, onion, garlic, celery, red bell pepper, and those beautiful kalamata olives.
+This recipe is heavy on the healthy veggies, incorporating eggplant, zucchini, yellow squash, onion, garlic, celery, red bell pepper, and those beautiful olives.

 For a vegan version, substitute the asiago for a sprinkling of nutritional yeast.